upb-lea/FEM_Magnetics_Toolbox/documentation/source/introduction.rst

 transformer with integrated stray path.
 The parameterization process is divided into the following steps:

-1. Chose simulation type,
+1. Choose the simulation type, whether it's frequency domain or time domain simulation,
 2. set core parameters (geometry, material),
 3. set air gap parameters (position, height),
+4. set insulation distances
-4. set conductor parameters (litz/solid wire),
+5. set conductor parameters (litz/solid wire),
-5. start simulation with given frequencies and currents and phases.
+6. start the frequency domain simulation by specifying the given frequencies, currents, and phases, and the time domain simulation by specifying the given currents, and time parameters.

-Please have a look at the `basic_example </femmt/examples/basic_example.py>`__.
+Please have a look at the `basic_example </femmt/examples/basic_inductor.py>`__ for frequency domain simulation, and at the `basic_example </femmt/examples/basic_inductor_time_domain.py>`__ for time domain simulation.

 The examples contain among other things:

 * Geometries: Coil, transformer, transformer with integrated stray path,
 * wire and stranded wire definition,
 * air gaps definition,
-* excitation with different frequencies, amplitudes and phases.
+* excitation with different frequencies, amplitudes and phases for frequency domain simulation, and with amplitudes and time steps for time domain simulation.

 The simulation results can be found in `working_directory/results/result_log_electro_magnetic.json`.
 Working directory can either be set by the user otherwise it located at `/python-side-packages-path/femmt`.
 In it you can find